 Bears & Wildlife Viewing

-King Salmon Lodge is a short scenic 15 minute float plane flight to Katmai National Park, where you can observe Alaskan Coastal Brown Bears or visit the fabulous Valley of 10,000 Smokes.
+King Salmon Lodge is a short scenic 15-minute floatplane flight to Katmai National Park where you can observe Alaskan Coastal Brown Bears and visit the fabulous Valley of 10,000 Smokes.
 Acre for acre, nothing compares to the majestic beauty of Katmai National Park.

 Landing at Brooks Camp you can view brown bears in their natural habitat, including the world-renowned Brooks Falls.
 Watch as bears stand atop the falls and grab jumping salmon right out of the air.
-It's a wildlife photographer's and outdoor enthusiast's dream come true.
+For both the wildlife photographer and the outdoor enthusiast, it's a dream come true.